 AT/FP elements included building stand-off distances, vehicle barriers at key locations, blast-resistant exterior doors, visual screening; landscaping and controlled roof access.
 The design incorporated grass swales to provide on-site treatment of storm runoff to mitigate the amount of pollutants leaving the sites.
 Other sustainable elements included the design of a roof system to minimize solar heat gain and the use of Low-E, energy efficient windows.

-Patriot and Stinger Missile Training Complexes, Ft Sill, OK
+LEED Silver Patriot & Stinger Missile Training Complexes, Ft Sill, OK

 Services Project Type